Multilevel Motion Planning: A Fiber Bundle Formulation

-While fiber bundles allow many projections, we usually are only interested in admissible projections \citep{orthey_2018}.
-With admissible projections we roughly mean projections that preserve feasibility of solutions.
-This is important, since we can use it to later prove asymptotic optimality of our algorithms.
+An important type of fiber bundles are the ones using admissible projections~\citep{orthey_2018}.
+An admissible projection is a projection preserving the feasibility of a state.
+This is important to preserve probabilistic completeness and asymptotic optimality.
 We next define admissible projections and discuss the corresponding notion of admissible fiber bundles.

 Let $\phi$ and $\phi_B$ be constraint functions on $\X$ and $\B$, respectively.
 Given the constraint functions, we can define the free total space $\Xf$ and the free base space $\Bf$ (see Sec.~\ref{sec:prelims:motionplanning}).
-For an admissible projection, we require the projection mapping to fulfill the first two requirements (Assertions~\ref{enum:projection1} and \ref{enum:projection2} above) plus the following third requirement
+For an admissible projection, we require the projection mapping to fulfill the first two requirements (Assertions~\ref{enum:projection1} and \ref{enum:projection2} above) plus the following third requirement:

 \begin{enumerate} \item \textbf{Admissible}.
 The projection mapping does not invalidate solutions.
 This means, if we map the free state space $\Xf$ via $\pi$ onto the base space, then the image $\pi(\Xf)$ is a subset of the free base space $\Bf$.
 Or, equivalently, $\phi_B(\pi(x)) \leq \phi(x)$ for any $x \in \X$ \citep{orthey_2019}. \end{enumerate}